 The California Department of Education works to improve independent study programs in school districts.

-- For more information about independent study in your area, contact your local school district.
+- For more information about independent study in your area, contact your local school and/or school district.

 - The Independent Study - CalEdFacts page provides a more detailed overview of independent study.

-- The links and information below were developed for educators and others who operate independent study programs.
+- The links and information below were developed for educators and parents.

 Provides information on the purpose, services, outcomes, funding, and students served for independent study.

 Independent study is available to students from kindergarten through high school, designed to respond to the student’s specific educational needs, interests, aptitudes, and abilities within the confines of the school board policy.
 Students who participate in independent study take the same courses as students in regular classes.

 Enrolling Students into Independent Study